-Young and mid-career professionals (scientists, consultants, decision makers) with a background in Water management or Environmental science.
+Young and mid-career professionals (scientists, consultants, decision makers) within the water sector.

 Dates, Fee, ECTS

 Start: 06 February 2023

 ECTS credit points: 5

 Deadline IHE application: 05 January 2023 - 23.59 (CET)

 Course fee: € 5250

 Course is full

 VAT is not included in the course fee